Economy of New Zealand: Electricity

 The electricity market is regulated by the Electricity Industry Participation Code administered by the Electricity Authority (EA).
 The electricity sector uses mainly renewable energy sources such as hydropower, geothermal power and increasingly wind energy.

-The 83% share of renewable energy sources makes New Zealand one of the most sustainable economies in terms of energy generation.
+The 83% share of renewable energy sources makes New Zealand one of the most sustainable economies in terms of electricity generation; in terms of total energy consumption in the New Zealand economy, this represents the 30% that comes from renewable sources.
 New Zealand suffers from a geographical imbalance between electricity production and consumption.
 The most substantial electricity generation (both existing and as remaining potential) is located on the South Island and to a lesser degree in the central North Island, while the main demand (which is continuing to grow) is in the northern North Island, particularly the Auckland Region.
 This requires electricity to be transmitted north through a power grid which is reaching its capacity more often.

 Water

 As of 2021, almost all of the three waters assets (drinking water, stormwater and wastewater) are owned by local councils and territorial authorities.
 There are currently 67 different asset-owning organisations in total.

 The challenges for local government include funding infrastructure deficits and preparing for large re-investments that are estimated to require $110 billion over the next 30 to 40 years.
 There are also significant challenges in meeting statutory requirements for the safety of drinking water, and the environmental expectations for management of stormwater and wastewater.
 Climate change adaptation, and providing for population growth add to these challenges.

-A nationwide reform programme is underway, with the intention of amalgamating the three waters assets into a small number of large regional publicly owned utilities.

 Trade

-New Zealand's small size and long distances from major world markets creates significant challenges in its ability to compete in global markets.
-Australia, New Zealand's closest neighbour, is New Zealand's biggest trading partner.
-In 2018, New Zealand's main trading partners were China, Australia, the European Union, the United States and Japan.
-Together, these five partners account for 66% of New Zealand's two-way trade.
-In March 2014, the total value of goods exported from New Zealand topped $50 billion for the first time, up from $30 billion in 2001.
+As of 2024, New Zealand largest trading partners are China, Australia, the European Union, the United States and Japan.
+Together, these five partners account for 63% of New Zealand's two-way trade with China alone accounting for over 30% of two-way trade.
+Total annual exports are worth over US $44 billion well imports are worth over US $49 billion.
 New Zealand Trade and Enterprise (NZTE) offers strategic advice and support to New Zealand businesses wanting to export goods and services to other countries.